Alexander Kartveli: Education and early career

-Alexander Kartvelishvili was born in Tbilisi, Georgia, which was part of Russian Empire at that time; into a noble Georgian family.
+Alexander Kartvelishvili was born in Tbilisi, Georgia, which was part of the Russian Empire at that time; into a noble Georgian family.
 (Georgians call themselves "kartvelebi", and his surname derives from "Kartveli", or Georgian).
 He graduated from the grammar school in Tbilisi in 1914.
 Later on, he decided to move to France, as one of several aviation engineer aspirants of Georgian origin, such as Michael Gregor.

 Kartvelishvili graduated in 1922 from the Institut supérieur de l'aéronautique et de l'espace in Paris.
 He began working as a test pilot but was seriously injured during a test flight which ended the short-lived career.
 In 1922–1927, he worked for a while at the Louis Blériot company and designed the Bernard and Ferbois aircraft.
 In 1924, one of his aircraft established a world speed record.

 In 1927, the American millionaire Charles Levine invited Kartvelishvili to New York, to join the Atlantic Aircraft Corporation in 1928 and in 1931 Kartvelishvili met the prominent engineer Alexander de Seversky, who was born in Georgia but was of Russian descent.
 In Seversky's company, which later was renamed Seversky Aircraft Corporation, Kartvelishvili worked as chief engineer.
 In 1939 the company again changed its name to "Republic Aviation Company".